stichtingsem/pilot-phase/Project Team/Meeting-12-March.md

    - No agenda points added
  - Remarks
    - Meeting of last Monday (8 March) was succesfull (see Github).
 A lot of the outstanding were discussed and closed
-   - Design of the Progress & Results API is still open and will be dicussed in separate sesions - Design will be finished before the 1st of APril
+   - Design of the Progress & Results API is still open and will be dicussed in separate sesions - Design will be finished before the 1st of April
      - Clifton will arrange meeting to finish designs
      - Progress & Results API will not be part of the PoC (only design)